NCIEVS/nci-report-writer/README.md

 Welcome to the NCI EVS Report Writer Project!
 ==============================

-The NCI EVS General Purpose Report Writer is a web-based tool that allows users to generate reports from a specified data source and download/print these reports to a specified file type or format (for example, Excel, tab-delimited).
+The NCI EVS Report Writer is a web-based tool that allows users to generate reports from terminologies available through the LexEVS terminology server; it supports download and printing to a variety of file types and formats.
 This tool allows for the generation of standard reports (with predefined criteria and outputs) and custom reports where the user must provide the tool with the required search criteria and desired output data.